boots drive the skis…

 Almost all ski boots today come with heat moldable liners.
 This means the liners can be heated at Avie’s Ski / Sports while you wait.
 Once heated, you wear the boots in the shop for 10 or 15 minutes to allow them to form to your feet.
 Generally you don’t need to do this.
 In fact, we only recommend it if the boot feels really good, but with one or two little areas of discomfort.
 Then heat molding makes sense so you can see if they are indeed your ultimate ski boot.
 If the heating doesn’t resolve the minor issues, then the boots may not be right for you, or need customization by the boot fitter.

 If any issues arise, then you need to bring the boots to Avie’s Ski / Sports and we can do some custom boot fitting to make those issues go away.
-Avie’s boot fitters may need to stretch the actual boot shell to resolve an issue.
+Avie’s boot fitters may need to heat and stretch the actual boot shell to resolve an issue.
 Not a big deal to do, and it can make a really big difference to your feet!!

 Keep in mind that over time, the boot liner tends to get “packed down.”
 The material, generally foam, gets compressed.
 The end result is that your boots start to feel bigger, or loose.
 You compensate for this by adjusting the buckles and snugging up the fit.
 When you get to the point where you can’t adjust for a good fit, it’s definitely time for new boots!